spine-examples/Pingh/README.md

 ### Compute Engine

 The [Compute Engine](https://cloud.google.com/products/compute) offers the capability to create virtual machines.
-The Pingh server is deployed and running on the Compute Engine instance.
+The Pingh server is deployed and running on a Compute Engine instance.

 Hosting the application in Compute Engine also enables access to other Google Cloud services.